 Probably the most in-depth interview I've done so far, includes lots of discussion about Digging Into WordPress, my other WordPress books, plugins, themes, web development, and everything in between.
 Thanks to Bauke Roesink for the opportunity!

 Attention proud owners of Digging Into WordPress!
 The book received a major update for WordPress 4.2, including a complete refresh of all resources and links.
-As with the previous 15 updates, version 4.2 is a free download for all Members of DigWP.com :)
+As with the previous 15 updates, version 4.2 is a free download for all members :)